lewagon/dotfiles/05-Rails/02-Rails-todo/README.md

 - Use `rails generate model <ModelName> <attr1>:<type> <attr2>:<type> ..` to create the model and associated migration all at the same time.
 - If you forget a field in your model, you can use `rails generate migration <MigrationName>` to automatically create a new migration file  with good timestamps.
-- You still have to run the good `rake db:tasks` to execute your migrations.
+- You still have to run the good `rake db:migrate` to execute your migrations.
 - Once that's done, play with the [Rails console](http://guides.rubyonrails.org/command_line.html#rails-console).
 This is a **IRB-on-steroids** that enables you to interact with your Rails application from the command line.
 You can try to add new tasks to your DB directly from the command line.

 ### Guidelines on Views